Kmart: 2002–2009: Merger with Sears

-2010–2018: Decline
+2010–2018: Kmart and Sears Holdings

+During the 2010s, many of Kmart's stores were considered to be outdated and in decaying condition.

-On December 27, 2011, after a disastrous holiday sales season, Sears Holdings announced that 100 to 120 of Sears and Kmart stores would close.
+On December 27, 2011, Sears Holdings announced that 100 to 120 Sears and Kmart stores would close.

 In 2014, news reports indicated that Kmart was liquidating dozens of stores across the United States.
 Kmart's parent company, Sears Holdings Corporation, underwent financial distress throughout the year, sparking an unspecified number of closings of Sears and Kmart locations amid vendors' and lenders' concerns about its liquidity.
 Along with store closings, measures included the spinning off its Lands' End division, selling most of its stake in Sears Canada, issuing debt and taking on loans that cumulatively put it on track to raise $1.445 billion in cash in 2014.
 Howard Riefs, a company spokesman who has often spoken on behalf of Kmart, said, "Store closures are part of a series of actions we're taking to reduce on-going expenses, adjust our asset base and accelerate the transformation of our business model."

 On October 10, 2014, Kmart was a victim of a data breach concerning customers' credit and debit card information.
 On October 19, Kmart stated, "Based on the forensic investigation to date, no personal information, no debit card PIN numbers, no email addresses and no social security numbers were obtained by those criminally responsible.
 There is also no evidence that kmart.com customers were impacted.
 This data breach has been contained and the malware has been removed.
 I sincerely apologize for any inconvenience this may cause our members and customers."

-In January 2015, Kmart agreed to pay $102,048 and other consideration to settle a U.S. Equal Employment Opportunity Commission disability discrimination lawsuit.
-According to the lawsuit, Kmart offered a job at its Hyattsville, Maryland, store to a candidate with kidney disease on dialysis.
-The candidate advised the hiring manager that he could not provide a urine sample for the company's mandatory pre-employment drug screening because of his medical condition, and requested a reasonable accommodation such as a blood test or other drug test that did not require a urine sample; Kmart had refused to provide an alternative test and denied the candidate employment.